vuestorefront/vue-storefront/docs/guide/upgrade-notes/README.md

 - orders which fail validation in API are assumed to have http code 400 instead of 500
 - notification message about invalid order address now uses email configured in mailer section instead of hardcoded one
 - Added validation for UTF8 alpha and alphanumeric characters in most checkout fields
+- Update your local.json config and set default `api.url` path, without it you may have problems with elasticsearch queries.

 ## 1.7 -> 1.8
 Full changelog is available [here](https://github.com/DivanteLtd/vue-storefront/blob/master/CHANGELOG.md)